jordanotsuji/Tank-Wars/README.md

 By Jordan Otsuji & Kyle Charlton

 ## Welcome to Tank Wars!
 Tank Wars is a multi-player online game where you connect to a lobby/server and participate in a free for all shootout against other tanks.
 After launching the client, enter the server address of the lobby you wish to connect to, select a player name, and hit start!
-Each tank can sustain 3 shells worth of damage before being destroyed, and special powerups can be picked up to shoot a beam that destroys tanks instantly.
+Each tank can sustain 3 shells worth of damage before being destroyed, and special power-ups can be picked up to shoot a beam that destroys tanks instantly.
 Keep track of your score to the right of your name, and aim to have the highest score!

 ### Build Instructions: